saromariap/NodeCassandraDemo/README.md

 # NodeCassandraDemo
-This demo will show how to connect Cassandra KeySpace to Node and performs CRUD operation.
+This demo will show how to connect Cassandra KeySpace to Node and perform CRUD operation.

 # Author
 Saravanakumar Mariappan